ArctosDB/documentation-wiki/_documentation/borrow.markdown

 # Borrows

-Borrows record temporary custody of material, and provide a place to hang shipments.
+Borrows are [transactions](/documentation/transactions.html) which record temporary custody of material, and provide a place to hang shipments.

 ### transaction_id